Documentation

 Cube provides a solution to this problem: pre-aggregations.
 In layman's terms, a pre-aggregation is a condensed version of the source data.
 It specifies attributes from the source, which Cube uses to condense (or crunch) the data.
 This simple yet powerful optimization can reduce the size of the dataset by several orders of magnitude, and ensures subsequent queries can be served by the same condensed dataset if any matching attributes are found.

-Pre-aggregations are defined within each cube's data schema, and cubes can have as many pre-aggregations as they require.
-The pre-aggregated data can be stored either alongside the source data in the same database, in an external database that is supported by Cube, or in Cube Store, a dedicated pre-aggregation storage layer.
+Pre-aggregations are defined within each cube's data model, and cubes can have as many pre-aggregations as they require.
+The pre-aggregated data is stored in Cube Store, a dedicated pre-aggregation storage layer.

 Pre-Aggregations without Time Dimension